cailleach1310/ares-pentraits-plugin/README.md

           %xctrait/points%xn will show you how many points you have spent.
           %xctrait/reset%xn resets your traits to a balanced state.
 Do this first!

-### pentraits.yml
+### PenTraits Configuration
 You don't have to modify the pentraits.yml for the plugin to work, but you can make adjustments here.
-The keys in the yaml are explained below.
+The keys in the yaml are explained below:

 #### achievements
 The plugin comes with two predefined trait achievements, 'checked_trait' and 'critical_check'.
 More can be added here.

-#### min_traits
+#### min_rating
-The minimum value for a trait in chargen is 4.
+The minimum value for a trait in chargen is 5.
 You can change the value here.

-#### max_traits
+#### max_rating
 The maximum value for a trait in chargen is 15.
 You can change the value here.

+#### traits
+The plugin comes with the standard Pendragon rpg traits, but you can actually configure your own pairs of traits here.

 #### trait_points
 Trait points for chargen are 10 by default, but this is configurable.